The seller must give you certain information when you buy something online

 - the date of the contract

-The seller must give you a copy of the contract within 15 days of making the contract.
+The seller must give you the copy within 15 days of making the contract.

-If the contract is in electronic form (made over the internet), the seller must make the information available to you in a way that allows you to keep and print the information.
+If the contract is in electronic form (made over the internet), the seller must make the information available in a way that lets you keep and print it.

 The seller may send you a copy of the contract by email.